liliml/us_edu_and_politics/README.md

 - https://www.indexmundi.com/facts/united-states/quick-facts/all-states/percent-of-people-25-years-and-over-with-bachelors-degree-or-higher#map

 ## **AI Usage:** TODO, PUT PROMPTS HERE, GARRATT IF HAVE ANY PROMPTS PUT THEM HERE
+We used ChatGPT and github copilot for the following:
 - Intro prompt (chat gpt): "I have a project.
 I am going to give you a proposal, and I need you to make an introduction which incorporates what it says and is 3.5 paragraphs long."
 - FaviCon Prompt (ChatGPT): "Make a favicon related to Educational attainment in US"
+- @workspace /fix: Fixed the issue where the map wasn’t updating with the user input from the slider and the buttons
+- "The buttons aren't changing on click": Fixed the same issue where the map wasn’t being updated but the correct data was being selected due to changes in the code

 ## Sources Referenced:
 - For welcome panel: [Geog 328 github project template 2](https://github.com/jakobzhao/geog328/blob/main/project/template2/index.html)